Federal Communications Commission: Regulatory actions and attempted abandonment of independence

-On September 30, 2025, The FCC launched a new review of its media ownership limits, amid broadcasters’ lobbying push to modernize the restrictions in the face of competition from tech giants.
+On September 30, 2025, the FCC launched a new review of its media ownership limits, amid broadcasters' lobbying push to modernize the restrictions in the face of competition from tech giants.
 The agency voted to take public comment, including on a rule that limits a company from owning more than two stations in a market, and a restriction on mergers between any two of the four major broadcast networks.
+On August 6, 2026, the FCC voted 2-1 to repeal the national television ownership cap, which limited a broadcaster’s reach to 39% of U.S. television households.
+The commission replaced the limit with a case-by-case review process.
+Carr said the cap was outdated and restricted broadcasters' ability to compete, while commissioner Anna M. Gomez argued that its removal would accelerate media consolidation and was unlawful.
+The decision was expected to face legal challenges.